The anomaly of the CMB power with the latest Planck data: Mathematical Framework

 Finally, here we define two new NAPS:

 with the expected values equal to one.
-The NAPS $x^{(EE)}_{\ell}$ and $x^{(TE)}_{\ell}$, which depend only on the EE and TE CMB spectra respectively, allow one to define specific estimators able to test the lack of power taking into account only the E-modes and only their cross-correlation with the temperature.
+The NAPS $x^{(\mathrm{EE})}_{\ell}$ and $x^{(\mathrm{TE})}_{\ell}$, which depend only on the EE and TE CMB spectra respectively, allow us to define specific estimators able to test the lack of power by considering only the E-modes and only their cross-correlation with temperature.
+It should be noted that $x^{(\mathrm{EE})}_{\ell}$ takes into account both the uncorrelated and the correlated E-mode components.